IBM/cloudpakfordata-telco-churn-workshop/workshop/exercise-3/README.md

 #### Add the data set to the notebook

 Section `2.0 Load and Clean data` will load the virtualized data from the previous exercise.

-Highlight the cell labelled `# Place cursor ...` by clicking on it.
-Click on the *10/01* button to select a specific data set.
-Choose The *Remote* tab, and pick the virtualized data set that has all three joined tables (i.e. `User999.billing+products+customers`), and opt to insert the data as a *Pandas DataFrame*.
+* Highlight the cell below by clicking it.
+* Click the 10/01 "Find data" icon in the upper right of the notebook.
+* If you are using [Virtualized data], begin by choosing the `Files` tab.
+Then choose your virtualized data (i.e. User999.billingProductCustomers), click Insert to code and choose Insert Pandas DataFrame.
+* If you are using this code pattern without virtualized data, add the locally uploaded file WA_Fn-UseC_-Telco-Customer-Churn.csv by choosing the 'Files` tab.
+Then choose theWA_Fn-UseC_-Telco-Customer-Churn.csv.
+ClickInsert to codeand chooseInsert Pandas DataFrame`.
+* The code to bring the data into the notebook environment and create a Pandas DataFrame will be added to the cell below.
+* Run the cell

 ![Add the data as a Pandas DataFrame](../.gitbook/assets/images/wml/wml-4-add-dataframe.png)